 If you do not build failure into your evolutions, you may be training for failure.
-And the worst part about it… you may not even realize you’re heading toward disaster because you’re so focused in training for success.
+And the worst part about it… you may not even realize you’re heading toward disaster because you’re so focused on training for success.

-In my Mental Management of Emergencies Program I demonstrate through a series of exercises that stress can cause a person to leave out important details and, incredibly, make up information.
+In my Mental Management of Emergencies program, I demonstrate, through a series of exercises, that stress can cause a person to leave out important details and, incredibly, makeup information.
 I don’t want to say they lie, but they can say some things that are pretty outlandish.
 Anyone who’s attended the Mental Management program knows what I’m talking about.
 We can have fun in the classroom demonstrating the shortcomings of the stressed brain but on the emergency scene, it can be catastrophic.

 The more they practice solving novel problems in training, the better they will become at solving novel problems in real emergencies.

-In an upcoming article I’m going to share with you why you’ll want to be sure failure is built into training evolutions.
-Here’s a hint: It’s not to give supervisors a reason to discipline or responders a reason to have low self-esteem.
-It’s to rewire the brain for success!
+In an upcoming article, I’m going to share with you why you’ll want to be sure failure is built into training evolutions.
+Here’s a hint: It’s not to give supervisors a reason to discipline or responders a reason to have low self-esteem, it’s to rewire the brain for success!
 Stay tuned…

 1. Does your department have Mayday and Rapid Intervention Standards?